Louise Bourgeois drawing with red crayon

 The collection includes important works by Louise Bourgeois, Glenn Ligon, Phyllida Barlow, Georg Baselitz, Marion Adnams, Zhang Enli, France-Lise McGurn, Dana Schutz, Ella Kruglyanska, Victor Pasmore, Antonio Tarsis, Hugo Scheiber, Béla Kádár, James Shaw, Meta Isæus-Berlin, Wyatt Gallery, Mia Chaplin, Ray Parker, Sutapa Biswas, Zena Kay and others whose practices continue to shape and complicate the narratives of twentieth and twenty-first century art.

 Joseph Clark is a London-based collector and cultural producer working internationally.
-He is the co-founder of V21 Artspace, a platform dedicated to producing 3D virtual exhibition tours and immersive CGI galleries that expand access to art and cultural heritage.
+He is the co-founder of V21 Artspace, a platform dedicated to producing 3D virtual exhibitions and immersive CGI galleries that expand access to art and cultural heritage.

 Abstract oil painting detail